maxloosmu/gsheet/README.md

 Implement a forward processing of keywords from the start keyword.
 Possibility of reusing the getNextCell function from Legal Test 19.

 Result:
-Backwards search using `findStart` and forward scan using `scanDownwards` implemented successfully.  `h.history` now works not because it records keywords between edits, but by recording all the keywords in the Legal Spreadsheet when they are all parsed from scratch for every edit.
+- Backwards search using `findStart` and forward scan using `scanDownwards` implemented successfully.  `h.history` now works not because it records keywords between edits, but by recording all the keywords in the Legal Spreadsheet when they are all parsed from scratch for every edit.
 Implemented processing for "IF", "OR", "AND", "WHEN" keywords.
+- Reimplemented drawing of "IF", "WHEN" to add new line for topLeft input.
+Adding new line simply means deleting the keyword and printing the keyword one line down to avoid the insert line problem of GAS.
+Also ensure that if topLeft cell contains checkbox, do not print keyword one line down.
-### Legal Test 22 to 23 Summary
+### Legal Test 22 to 24 Summary
 Implementing "Features and UI specifications" 3 and 4 again, with the additional 6 and 8:

 "Similarly, a constitutive rule needs a checkbox to span the children."